CU-CommunityApps/CD-LaravelStarterKit/FORM_COMPONENTS.md

 The `name` and `id` attributes on the form inputs default to the same value as that used in the `wire:model` attribute.
 You may supply different values for `name` and `id  `.
-Inputs are not required by default; you can supply the `required="1"` attribute if the input should be required.
+Inputs are not required by default; you can supply the `:required="true"` attribute if the input should be required for your form.

 Use the `description` attribute to provide additional instruction or formatting hints.
 The description text is displayed below the input.
 The component will add an `aria-describedby` attribute to the input to associate the description text with the input.